PrincessSun/SAMPLE-Food-Security-Data-Module/README.md

 # Hunger-and-Food-Security

-This is for Nina's and Jingjing's data on Hunger and Food Security.
+This is for "Hunger and Food Security" team.

+The "Data Management" folder contains all the datasets for UNICEF Child Malnutrition.

+The "Software" folder includes a Tableau data visualization data for UNIVEF Child Malnutrition in world maps.